ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 Error: Kotlin: Suspend functions are only allowed to be called from a coroutine or another suspend function
 ```

-[delay] is a _suspending function_ that does not block a thread, but _suspends_ the coroutine, it's only called from other coroutines.
+[delay] is a _suspending function_, thread non blocking, _suspends_ the coroutine, only called from other coroutines.

 ### Bridging blocking and non-blocking worlds